18F/culper/docs/CONFIGURATION.md

 ## `SAML_SLO_ENABLED`

-Flag to enable SAML Single Logout authentication.
+Flag to enable SAML Single Logout (SLO).
+If enabled, when the user logs out of eApp, a signed SLO request will be sent to the server endpoint defined by `SAML_IDP_SSO_URL`.

 **Target** - Front-end (web), Back-end (api)<br>
 **Default** - False: *empty*<br>